 I’d like to think that I’m quick on my feet when it comes to witty repartee, but the Irish have me beat.
 I should have known better, of course.
-The Irish gift of gab is real and I’m so delighted that can experience it for the next month.
-I’m a natural talker, I’ve been getting in trouble for excessive chattiness since I was a small child.
-I finally feel at home in Ireland, where the conversations keep rolling the like the hills.
+The Irish gift of gab is real and I’m so delighted that I can experience it for the next month.
+I’m a natural talker; I’ve been getting in trouble for excessive chattiness since I was a small child.
+I finally feel at home in Ireland, where the conversations keeps rolling like the hills.

 I love being chatty, but I’m a slow talker.
 I’m especially slower when I’m two pints of Smithwicks in.
 Collin Coynes, the proprietor of Paddy Coynes, asked me and Noah a series of questions in rapid-fire: Are you with the school?
 Do you know so-and-so?
 How long you here?
 What do you teach?
 How many student did you bring?
 ‘Bout how old are the kids?
 Which cottage are you staying in. . .

 It didn’t take too long after that, for Collin to become our best friend.
 That’s the thing; everyone I’ve met in the Paddy Coynes establishment is like a new best friend.
 I’m especially flattered that whenever I introduce myself, the locals freak out over my name.
 Four different people have said: “Charish??
 Whoa, that is a class name.
 Real class.
 My god, Charish, is it?”